Engage parents in their children’s early learning

 Key criteria assessors look for in your portfolio

-• Award credit for demonstrating understanding of key research findings, such as the Effective Provision of Pre-School Education (EPPE) project, and how they inform practice.
+• Award credit for demonstrating knowledge of key policy frameworks, such as the EYFS statutory requirements on parental partnership, and research findings like the Effective Provision of Pre-School Education (EPPE) project.

 Assessment Guidance